lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 to decrypt the message.

-Rogaway and Shrimpton also later developed a mode of operation called SIV (synthetic IV), which Gueron, Lindell and Langley are refining to GCM-SIV, a SIV-like that takes advantage of fast GCM hardware implementations.
-Two other entries in the CAESAR (AEZ, HS1-SIV) also have nonce-misuse resistance as a property of the cryptosystem.
-CAESAR is an ongoing competition, and GCM-SIV is not officially finished yet.
+Rogaway and Shrimpton also later developed a mode of operation called SIV (synthetic IV), which Gueron and Lindell are refined to GCM-SIV, a SIV-like that takes advantage of fast GCM hardware implementations.
+Those two authors are currently working with Adam Langley to standardize the AES-GCM-SIV construction through CFRG.
+AEZ and HS1-SIV, two entries in the CAESAR competition, also feature nonce-misuse resistance.
+CAESAR is an ongoing competition, and GCM-SIV is not officially finished yet, so this is clearly a field that is still evolving.

 There are parallels between nonce-misuse resistance and length extension attacks.
 Both address issues that arguably only affected systems that were